GiedriusT/tamulaitis-page/src/tests/README.md

 And then run Playwright install script to install needed browsers.

 ```
-yarn playwright install
+pnpm playwright install
 ```

-Then you can run tests with the command `yarn run test` for headless mode or `yarn run test:ui` for interactive mode with UI.
+Then you can run tests with the command `pnpm run test` for headless mode or `pnpm run test:ui` for interactive mode with UI.